matomo-org/developer-documentation/docs/generated/master/Piwik/Period/Range.md

 date=2007-07-24,2013-11-15).

-The range period differs from other periods mainly in that since it is arbitrary, range periods are not archived by the archive.php cron script.
+The range period differs from other periods mainly in that since it is arbitrary, range periods are not pre-archived by the **archive.php** cron script.

 Methods
 -------